DeMille-Group-FrAg/pulseblaster-clock-source/README.md

 | [LMK00804B](https://www.ti.com/tool/LMK00804BEVM) | Texas Instruments | 4 output Fanout Buffer |
 | 50 Ω term | any | 50 Ω through terminator |

 A PLL clock multiplier (NB3N502) is used to multiply 10 MHz into 50 MHz and a fanout buffer (LMK00804B) generates 4 50 MHz outputs from a single 50 MHz input.
+If these are not available similarly (or better) specced multipliers and fanout buffers will suffice.
 The NB3N502 requires 50 Ω input termination if the clock source has 50 Ω output impedance.

 ### Power requirement